stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-joins.md

 ---
-label: 'Joins: Retrieving Data from Related Records'
+chapterTitle: 'Joins: Retrieving Data from Related Records'
-eleventyNavigation:
-  key: search-joins
-  title: 'Joins'
-  order: 50
 ---

 So far all of our searches have only retrieved data from the exact records that show up in our results.
 We know from